paul-sheridan/paper-heaps-law-llm/README.md

 ## Data

-### PUBMED
-We download the data from The Pile, it is a big data set contain of many small data sets and PubMed is one of them.
+We download the data from The Pile, it is a big data set contain of many small data sets and **PubMed** is one of them.
 You can choose whatever dataset you want from here. https://pile.eleuther.ai/